najoshi/nik-presents/README.md

 ![MonitorBack2](20200708_235537.small.jpg)

+You want to make sure you can remove and stick on the hard drive relatively easily.
+This is so that you can remove the hard drive to copy files over (from your main computer) whenever you have new pictures and videos.
+In my experience, copying over wireless is very slow, but maybe it will be different for you based on your setup.

 **6\.** Now we need to boot the Pi and install the software.
 Attach a keyboard and mouse to the Pi and boot it up.
 You may need to do some setup before it boots you into a desktop.
 You'll want a full install of Raspbian with a desktop.
 Once you are at the desktop, open a terminal and run the following: